codefellows/amazon-401d1-python/data-structures-and-algorithms/README.md

-# Documentation of your solutions goes here
+# 401 Data Structures and Algorithms

+Documentation of your solutions goes here.
 E.g.

 ## Reverse an Array
 <!-- Short summary or background information -->